January 28, 2016

 There's a multitude of reasons for returning to school to earn a degree.
 Some are personal goals, but for many, the potential degree is tied to career advancement or entering an entirely new field.
 At Southern New Hampshire University (SNHU), online degree students have the support and assistance of dedicated career advisors nationwide, who are eager to help students on their way to achieving great things -- and online career counseling is available long after graduation day, too.

-Students and alumni benefit from online career counseling, with personalized assistance in creating career goals, cover letters and resumes, learning about social and in-person networking, interview skills, elevator pitches and more.
-The best part is, these free services don’t end at graduation.
-Once you’re part of the SNHU community, you’ll benefit from these valuable resources long past your days as an online student.
+Students and alumni benefit from online career counseling, with personalized assistance in creating career goals, cover letters and resumes, learning about in-person and social networking, interview skills, elevator pitches and more.
+The best part is, these free services don't end at graduation.
+Once you're part of the SNHU community, you'll benefit from these valuable resources long past your days as an online student.